 The outcomes of secondhand smoke cases demonstrate that public participation in harmful activities can be limited without ever directly confronting the tobacco distributor.
 Outcomes in favor of the victims of secondhand smoke help to preserve individual rights and freedoms while protecting the general public from unnecessary harm.
 This concept was stated beautifully by the court in the landmark case Shimp v.
-New Jersey Bell Telephone Co., which reads, "t who must rely on the same air supply.
+New Jersey Bell Telephone Co.: "cigarette smoke contaminates and pollutes the air, creating a health hazard not merely to the smoker but to all those around her who must rely on the same air supply.
 The right of an individual to risk his or her own health does not include the right to jeopardize the health of those who must remain around him or her in order to perform properly the duties of their jobs."